tomberek/mcm/manual/ii.md

 1 through 5 and in 10 U.S.C. --SECT----SECT-- 101 and 801.

-###  Discussion
+#### Discussion

 1 U.S.C. --SECT----SECT-- 1 through 5, 10 U.S.C. --SECT-- 101, and 10

  U.S.C. --SECT-- 801 (Article 1) are set forth below.

+1 U.S.C. --SECT-- 1.
 Words denoting number, gender, and so forth.

   In